rpcodelearner/html-eu-cv/README.md

 To compare different versions of your CV, a [file comparison tool](https://en.wikipedia.org/wiki/File_comparison) could be useful.
 I am not recommending any tool in particular, but since the task is not very complex, you won't need a sophisticated one.
 Compare the **.html** files (as text files) to compare the content and the **.css** files for styling and formatting.
-## Licensing Note (Moral Rights)
+## Licensing Notice (Moral Rights)
-It is the author's intention to license this CV template in the most permissive way, ideally releasing it into the "Public Domain" (see LICENSE file).
-He is waiving away every right that can be waived away, so that users are allowed to use the CV template as if they had written it themselves.
-However, in most European countries, authors are not allowed to waive away a class of rights named **[moral rights](https://en.wikipedia.org/wiki/Moral_rights)**, which refer to attribution and related issues.
-Since the template is aimed at European citizens (the author being a EU citizen too), we decided to investigate the issue at least a bit.
-**TBD**
+This software is created by a citizen of the European Union and mostly aimed at European users (though we see nothing that would prevent use by people from other jurisdictions).
+In most of the EU, authors are **not allowed** to waive away 'moral rights' (a class of rights referring to work attribution, preventing defamation and dealing with similar issues).
+Hence, it is intended that the author's moral rights **are** reserved.
+To satisfy the need of attribution, also stated in the MIT License, the author added a comment in the '**cv-template.html**' file and another in the '**styles.css**' file.
+Those comments are only visible in the source code and will not appear, for example, to the reader of *your* CV (also note that your CV will be a *different product*, not a copy of *this* product).